Emran0335/react-hooks-details/src/reacthooks/useEffect/useEffect.md

 }
 ```

-- b.
+- b).
 Listening for Window Events
   useEffect is useful for adding event listeners, like listening to window resize events.
 Here we will also need cleanup function to remove the lisener to prevent memory leaks.

 JavaScript